keithmcooper/OneBenthicRisk/README.md

 'PART 4: RANDOM FOREST MOELLING (SENSITIVITY and ASSEMBLAGES)', with input data (i.e. point sample assemblages) generated in this file.

+The Biodiversity layer was created in a sperate study, with relevant .R files found here:
 PART 3: RISK (risk.R) is used to develop the final Combined Risk layer, together with an associated confidence layer.
 Input data are raster files for Sensitivity (see PART 1: SENSITIVITY;sensitivity.R), Biodiversity